run2bizdocs/documentation/en-us/docs/builder/developing-applications/business-object.md

 Before getting started
 ----------------------

-Must have a DB Connection and Neuro Application created.
+Must have a DB Connection and Builder Application created.

 ## General data

-1. Access the functionality through navigation in the menu Neuro \> Management \> Business Object;
+1. Access the functionality through navigation in the menu Builder \> Management \> Business Object;

 2. Click on "New";